Uplogix/uplogix.github.io/_posts/2015-03-09-validating-form-beans.md

-I'm currently working on a new form based wizard to make configuring our project easier.
-To that end I've created a new form bean and delegated to the existing form beans.
-I'm including jsp snippets in my new wiazard page.
+I'm currently working on a new form based wizard to make configuring our software a snap.
+It's reusing a lot of existing code, and so I've created a new form bean and delegated to the existing form beans.

     public class NewDelegatingForm {